 He awoke and seeing her looming over him, had asked her, "Who are you?"

 Stunned at his question, Brennan stared at her partner and best friend and found herself speechless.
 Trying to overcome the fright his words gave her, she leaned over him and found the strength she needed.
 "Booth, don't you know me?"

-Relieved that he knew who she was, Brennan smiled in relief.
+Relieved that he knew who she was, Brennan smiled at her friend.
 "Thank goodness.
 I was afraid that your memory had become faulty.
 Brain surgery can affect memory sometimes.
-Some times temporarily and some times permanently."
+Sometimes temporarily and sometimes permanently."

 Confused, Booth glanced at the tubes running to his arm and then back at his visitor.
 "Where am I?
 It looks like I'm in a hospital.
-Was I shot?"
+Was I shot?
+What's going on?"

 Worried about his memory, Brennan hoped that it was just the drugs effecting him.
 "You had brain surgery.
 You had a small tumor and had to have it removed.
 It wasn't malignant, so you will make a full recovery."